syncfusion-content/xamarin-docs/Xamarin/SfListView/Getting-started.md

 ## Create a simple SfListView

 This section explains how to create a SfListView and configure it.
 The SfListView control can be configured entirely in C# code or by using XAML markup.
-This is how the listview will look like on iOS, Android and Windows devices.
+This is how the SfListView will look like on iOS, Android and Windows devices.

 ![](SfListView_images/SfListView-Xamarin_img1.png)